 - Finally, explore your collections in portals that show all of your content, as well as the content of others, and focus your exploration by searching for the Knowledge Map terms that interest you.

-- If you feel intrigued, but want hand holding to get started, don’t hesitate to contact SHANTI to get a free consultation.
+- If you feel intrigued and would like personal guidance to get started, don’t hesitate to contact SHANTI to get a free consultation.